83 Must-Know Japanese Travel Phrases For Your Next Trip To Japan

 #13 Taxi (takushi タクシー)

 When you have located the taxis, you will see that they typically drive up in a line.
 Wait your turn, and when one drives up, approach.
-Remember: do not open or close the taxi doors yourself; the driver has an automated button to do this for you.
+Don't open or close the taxi doors yourself; the driver has an automated button to do this for you.

 #16 Is paying by credit card okay?
 (Kurejitto kaado de ii desu ka? クレジットカードでいいですか。)